 Vice Censor of State

 The Vice Censor of State is the constitutionally designated executive proxy of the Censor of State, and only when the Censor and Vice Censor are in contention does the Censor overrule the Vice Censor.
-As such, the Vice Censor is coequal and exercises the same powers of the Censor in enforcement and execution of the law, though their principal duty is to assume the office of Censor of State in the event of the incapacitation or death of the incumbent, serving until completion of the elected term.
+Otherwise the Vice Censor is coequal and exercises the same powers of the Censor in enforcement and execution of the law.
+Their principal duty remains to assume the Office of Censor in the event of the incapacitation or death of the incumbent, serving until the completion of the elected term.
 The Vice Censor is responsible for aiding the Censor in the annual census of citizens and residents but does not wield the power to strip individuals of their citizenship.

 Speaker of the Tribunes